The Kingdom of Bhutan

 The tour operator will be able to apply for a travel visa on your behalf, book accommodations and provide you with the necessary guidance and assistance.
 A tour package typically includes 3 meals a day, standard 3-star hotel accommodation, a tour guide and driver.

-If you travel with Druk Asia, our tours are mostly private tours that are highly customisable based on your needs and travel preferences.
+If you travel with All Bhutan Connection, our tours are mostly private tours that are highly customisable based on your needs and travel preferences.
 Simply talk to our travel specialists and they will be able to assist you with your requests.

 Bhutan Recent Tourist Visit Review